hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-config-delta-deployment.md

 - **hotfixes/fix-stuff to preprod** will be **DELTA** DEPLOYMENT
 - **preprod to production** will be **FULL** DEPLOYMENT

-> 💡 If you want to force the use full deployment on a delta project, add **nodelta** in your latest commit title or text.
+> 💡 If you want to force the use full deployment for a PR/MR on a delta project, add **nodelta** in your latest commit title or text.

 ___